rodekruis/IBF-system/WHAT_IS_NEW_IN_IBF.md

-# What is new in iBF?
+# What is new in IBF?

-Find here the latest changes per version of the IBF-system.
+Find here the latest changes to the IBF-system.
 See notes at the bottom.

 ### v0.151.0 - 29-04-2022

-- The “video guide” popup (both in login page & dashboard page) contains now also a link to the PDF manual, and is now called “IBF guide” popup.
+- The "video guide" popup (both in login page & dashboard page) contains now also a link to the PDF manual, and is now called "IBF guide" popup.

 ### v0.149.0 - 15-04-2022